 Zeyno Ustun, Ph.D.

-Zeyno Ustun received her Ph.D. from the department of Sociology at the New School for Social Research where she was a Fellow of the Integrative Ph.D.
-Fellowship program, a Teaching Fellow at the Eugene Lang College, and a researcher at Graph Commons.
+Zeyno Ustun is a second year Postdoctoral Fellow at the Center for Media at Risk, the Anneberg School for Communication, University of Pennsylvania.
+Ustun received her Ph.D. from the department of Sociology at the New School for Social Research where she was a 2017-2019 Fellow of the Integrative Ph.D.
+Fellowship program at Parsons and a Teaching Fellow at Eugene Lang College.
+Ustun has also been a researcher at Graph Commons since 2011.
 Ustun’s research begins with the political and legal aftermath of the Gezi Park Resistance, a nationwide networked movement that erupted in Istanbul, Turkey and quickly spread to the rest of the country via the tactical and strategic utilization of the Internet.
-Ustun aims to map the historical, technical, and bureaucratic processes and the social and political conditions that facilitated not only the Gezi Resistance in Turkey and other networked movements of the 21st century but also the rising influence of state surveillance.
+Ustun maps the historical, technical, and bureaucratic processes and the social and political conditions that facilitated not only the Gezi Resistance in Turkey and other networked movements of the 21st century but also the rising influence of state surveillance.